-FWC was consulted in 2013 by the Compensation Committee with respect to the structure of the program for performance-based RSUs, which included consideration of the types and amounts of LTI in our Peer Group.
-The Compensation Committee also considered the methodologies for calculating the amounts of the awards.
-It was determined that executives would be granted a target number of RSUs for each award type that would be based on an approved dollar value, which would then be converted to an amount of RSUs, based on accounting values, which in the case of the TSR-based RSUs, used the Monte-Carlo valuation model.
-The tax and accounting treatment of performance share units compared to other forms of equity awards, the vesting provisions in the event of death, disability or retirement or a change in control, and the range and scope of clawbacks were also considered by the Compensation Committee in approving the program.
+The Compensation Committee has determined to award long term incentive awards to the Named Executives in the form of performance-based RSUs, using performance metrics that the Compensation Committee believes results in a strong alignment of investor and executive interests.
+Each executive is granted a target number of RSUs for each award type that is based on an approved dollar value, which would then be converted to an amount of RSUs, based on accounting values, which in the case of the TSR-based RSUs, uses the Monte-Carlo valuation model.
+In developing the program, the Compensation Committee considered the tax and accounting treatment of performance share units compared to other forms of equity awards, the vesting provisions in the event of death, disability or retirement or a change in control, and the range and scope of clawbacks.

 If target performance is achieved, each RSU generally represents the right to receive one share of our common stock at the end of the performance period, subject to adjustment.
 Performance above the target generally results in payment of additional shares and performance below the target generally results in payment of fewer or no shares.
 The performance period for the RSU awards is three years.
-Prior to 2016, the metrics for the awards consisted of an absolute EPS metric and a TSR metric based on stock price growth plus dividends, relative to the companies in the KBW Regional Bank Index over the performance period.
-The Compensation Committee chose these two metrics because it concluded that successful performance against these metrics would align well with increases in long-term stockholder value.
-The value of the awards was split approximately 50/50 between these two metrics.
-With respect to the 2016 grant, the Compensation Committee determined to introduce a third metric - ROA relative to the companies in the KBW Regional Bank Index over the performance period.
-The Compensation Committee considered ROA an important measure of long-term financial success for Bancorp and determined that adding this additional metric would improve the operation of the LTI program.
-It was determined that for 2016 long-term incentives would be allocated approximately 50/25/25 among the EPS metric, the TSR metric, and the ROA metric respectively.
+The metrics for the awards consisted of (1) an absolute EPS metric, (2) a TSR metric based on stock price growth plus dividends, relative to the companies in the KBW Regional Bank Index over the performance period, and (3) an ROA metric based on ROA relative to the companies in the KBW Regional Bank Index over the performance period.
+The Compensation Committee chose these metrics because it concluded that successful performance against these metrics would align well with increases in long-term stockholder value.
+The value of the awards is split approximately 50/25/25 among these three metrics with the EPS metric being 50%.

 The number of target RSUs will be increased to the extent that dividends are paid on our common stock, as if reinvested on the ex-dividend date in additional shares.
 If a "change in control," as defined in the award agreement, occurs before the end of the performance period, a number of the target RSUs based on EPS or TSR or ROA may be earned depending on the timing of change in control and whether the RSUs are assumed by a public company.
 All the RSUs earned will be fully vested, and distribution of shares will commence generally within 90 days following the end of the performance period, provided the Named Executive Officer remains continuously employed through the performance period.
 Special provisions will apply if a Named Executive Officer dies, incurs a "total and permanent disability" or terminates employment on account of "retirement" as these terms are defined in the award agreement.
 Provision is made for cancellation of RSU awards or repayment under certain circumstances.
-In the event a restatement of our financial results occurs, up to

-50% of the aggregate awards for that individual can be forfeited or cancelled, whether or not such units are vested.
+In the event a restatement of our financial results occurs, up to 50% of the aggregate awards for that individual can be forfeited or cancelled, whether or not such units are vested.
 If a distribution of shares has already occurred, provision is made for the surrender of up to 50% of the total shares received or, if shares have been sold, repayment of the proceeds, but in no event more than 50% of the aggregate fair market value of all shares received by the employee pursuant to the award agreements.